YousefD3ja/FSWS/README.md

 **i would not recommend it**

 * Making your own in much better.
-    1) you get the experience.
+    * you get the experience.
-    2) it was fun (unless nothing is working and you don't know why)
+    * it was fun (unless nothing is working and you don't know why)
-    3) you can make it to meet your needs
+    * you can make it to meet your needs

-* if for some reasone you use it
+**if for some reasone you use it**
-    1) You should style it from the start.
+    * You probable going to need to style it.
-    2) To configure the app use an instance of the config class as an argument for create_app
+    * To configure the app use an instance of the config class as an argument for create_app